 Conn Center Staff

-Mahendra Sunkara, PhD, is the Interim Director of the Conn Center, where he directs the Center’s research themes, growth, and operations.
+Mahendra Sunkara, PhD, is the Director of the Conn Center, where he guides the Center’s research themes, growth, and operations.

 Dr. Sunkara received his B. Tech. degree in Chemical Engineering from Andhra University (India) in 1986, a M.S. in Chemical Engineering from Clarkson University in 1988, and a PhD in 1993 from Case Western Reserve.
 He earned his PhD under guidance of Prof. John Angus on chemical vapor deposition of diamond.
 He worked at Faraday Technology, Inc. in Dayton, OH, from 1993-1996 as a Project Engineer before joining UofL as an assistant professor in 1996.